 GMs are like DJs

 I recently had a conversation with a friend that doesn’t play any TTRPGs about the role of a Game Master.
-And then he hit me with this (awesome) question: “So are GMs like DJs?”
-And it stuck with me.
-Are GMs like DJs?
+And he asked this (great) question: Are GMs like DJs?
 Analogies like this excite me - if I understand the similarities and differences, I unlock a fresh perspective to learn from.
-In this case, I was curious about how DJs transition from the prep stage to the execution stage, and whether I could learn something from that shift (and then struggle with writing a blog about it so that maybe you might benefit from it too).
+For this case - how do DJs shift from the prep to the execution stage, and what could it teach me about GMing.

 What does a DJ actually do?